SkygearIO/go-skycli/README.md

 session with content of the record.
 When exit, the content of the file is saved to database.

-If `--new` is specified, odcli opens an editing session without fetching a record.
+If `--new` is specified, skycli opens an editing session without fetching a record.
 This is useful when creating a record.

 If <record_type> is specified instead of <record_id>, a new <record_id>